PoE 2 Beginner Guide - Everything Explained

 When a new League comes out, you won’t have any characters carry over from your previous time spent.
 As such, everyone will be making new characters during this time, providing a fresh start for players.

-For example, they recently released a new League called “Affliction.”
-When the Affliction League launches, you’ll be able to play Standard Affliction (also referred to as Trade League), Hardcore Affliction, SSF Affliction, and Hardcore SSF Affliction.
+For example, they PoE 1 released a League called “Affliction.”
+When this League launched, you had the option to play Standard Affliction (also referred to as Trade League), Hardcore Affliction, SSF Affliction, and Hardcore SSF Affliction.
 When the League finishes, your characters will migrate to their respective eternal game modes.

 This League system provides seasonal content for players and an opportunity to try something new.
 Path of Exile isn’t a game where you spend years building up one character, but multiple characters over time.
 It also provides a fresh economy for the game as everyone restarts from zero.
 Now that you know the different Modes and Leagues, let’s cover picking your character’s Class.